Matrix Model for Riemann Zeta via its Local Factors: Conclusion, summary and outlook

 We close by emphasising the main ingredients of our approach once again.
 First, we construct a one-plaquette unitary matrix model given a distribution of special points (poles or zeroes of a function), and make use of its phase space formulation.
 We apply this to the prime factors in the Euler product representation of the Riemann zeta function, and express the phase space density as the trace of an operator on a suitable Hilbert space of functions on a subspace of the $p$-adic number field.
 This operator leads to the suggested Hamiltonian for the zeta function.
 It is important to remember that this is not an attempt to prove the Riemann hypothesis, but to find a Hamiltonian related to its zeroes.

 {\bf Acknowledgments:} PD and DG were supported in part by the research grant no.~5304-2, {\em Symmetries and Dynamics: Worldsheet and Spacetime}, from the Indo-French Centre for Promotion of Advanced Research (IFCPAR/CEFIPRA), and that of SD by the grant no.~EMR/2016/006294 from the Department of Science \&\ Technology, Government of India.
 DG is thankful for the hospitality at the \emph{VI-th International Conference on $p$-adic Mathematical Physics} held at Mexico City, where some preliminary results were presented.
 We thank the participants, especially V.~Anashin, A.~Bendikov, S.~Jeon, V.~Osipov, and W.~Zu\~{n}iga-Galindo, for many useful comments.
-We would also like to thank V.P.~Gupta, A.~Lala, R.~Ramaswamy and R.~Shah.
+We would also like to thank V.P.~Gupta, C.~Imbimbo, A.~Lala, R.~Ramaswamy and R.~Shah.
 AC, SD and DG acknowledge the hospitality during the workshop \emph{Nonperturbative and numerical methods in quantum gravity, string theory and holography} (Code: ICTS/NUMSTRINGS/2018/01), at the International Centre for Theoretical Sciences, Bengaluru, where the a preliminary draft of this article was prepared.
 SD and DG acknowledge, respectively, a Simons Associateship of the Abdus Salam ICTP, Trieste, Italy, and the Albert Einstein Institute, Potsdam, Germany for hospitality during the final stages of the work.
+We would like to thank the anonymous referees for their detailed critique that lead to a much improved version.